stassa/louise/README.md

    Louise figures out that `odd/1` is necessary to learn `even/1` and vice-versa on its own.

-4. Louise can learn programs with invented predicates:
+4. Louise can learn programs with invented predicates.
+In the following example the predicate `'$1'/2` is invented:

    ```prolog
    ?- learn_dynamic('S'/2).